Trustless-Work/Product/gitbook/developer-resources/stellar-wallets/wallets/xbull-wallet.md

 - Your recovery phrase is the only way to restore your wallet.
 If it’s lost, your funds cannot be recovered.

 ### **Q: How do I switch between Testnet and Mainnet?**
-1. Open the Freighter extension.
+1. Open the xBull extension.
 2. Click on the settings icon.
 3. Toggle between Testnet and Mainnet in the dropdown.